Teacher Resources

 Chapter-based discussion questions designed for students to explore characters, themes, and historical ideas through reading, reflection, and classroom conversation.More Resources

-Analyze a real 1835 sampler stitched by eight-year-old Beckie Prescott to understand how girls learned literacy, numeracy, needlework, and moral instruction in early nineteenth-century Maine.Needlework and Girls’ Education in Early America View
+Analyze a real 1835 schoolgirl sampler stitched by eight-year-old Beckie Prescott to understand how girls learned literacy, numeracy, needlework, embroidery, and moral instruction in early nineteenth-century Maine.Needlework and Girls’ Education in Early America View

-Explore how needlework, sampler making, and stitching were used to teach literacy, arithmetic, discipline, and moral lessons in early American girls’ education.The Old Pownalborough Court House View
+Explore how schoolgirl needlework, embroidery samplers, and stitching were used to teach literacy, arithmetic, discipline, and moral lessons in early American girls’ education.The Old Pownalborough Court House View

 Explore the history of one of New England’s oldest courthouses and how it evolved from a center of law and government into the home where the Prescott girls lived.Geography of The Prescott Girls View